Best Health Insurance for Pregnant Women (2026)

 In some cases, we adjusted the weightings as follows:

-For "Best Health Insurance for Prenatal and Postpartum Care," we increased the quality rating score weighting to 60%, decreased the affordability score to 30%, and kept other categories the same.
+The "Best Health Insurance for Prenatal and Postpartum Care" ranking increases the quality rating score weighting to 60% and decreases the affordability score to 30%.
+The denial rate weighting stays at 10%.

 For "Best Health Insurance With Low Deductible," we increased the deductible score weighting to 30% and decreased the premium score to 10%.